RoySegall/gizra.com/src/_posts/2017-12-25-elm-circuit.md

 So Drupal 8 is on one hand not so far from Drupal 7, and in the other not radically different enough to be worth the learning curve.

 Don't get me wrong, we do develop on Drupal 8 for clients in Gizra.
 But for new projects, we still recommend starting with Drupal 7.
-And for non-CMS (similar to our CircuitAuction webapp), we're looking to start using Yesod - a Haskell framework.
+And for non-CMS (similar to our [Circuit Auction](http://www.circuitauction.com/) webapp), we're looking to start using Yesod - a Haskell framework.

 If I had to choose one topic I'm proud of in this project on the Drupal side, I'd have to pick our attention to docs and automatic testing.